Measuring Psychological Safety

 In psychologically unsafe teams, team members try to hide their perceived weaknesses or vulnerabilities, which prevents them from asking for help.
 In a psychologically safe team, members prioritise the team goals over individual goals.
 Helping others helps achieve the team goal, and because team members feel safe to ask for that help, psychologically safe teams achieve more of their goals than unsafe teams.

 9 – Nobody on this team would deliberately act in a way that undermines my efforts.

 In an unsafe team, members compete with each other to achieve their individual goals, and may even undermine other team members if it could benefit them or it is perceived that doing so may elevate their “rank” within the team or organisation.
 In a psychologically safe team, that counter-productive competition doesn’t exist, and the success of the team is more important looking good in the eyes of others.

 10 – Working with members of this team, my unique skills and talents are valued and utilised.

 We all bring our own unique experience, skills and knowledge to the teams that we’re in, but we also bring our own prejudices and biases.
 In a psychologically safe team where members are valued for being their true selves, biases are less likely to manifest.
 Indeed, team members may feel safe enough to identify, raise, and discuss their own biases or those of other team members.
 By doing so, we provide space for each individual to maximise their potential from utilising their own unique skills and talents.

 Regularly Measuring Psychological Safety

-Measurement is only a tiny part of the process.
+Measurement is only a small part of the process.
 Download a complete Psychological Safety Action Pack full of workshops, tools, resources, and posters to help you measure, build, and maintain Psychological Safety in your teams.

 Remember to be patient: this is a journey, not a destination, and work on your own psychological safety too.
 You can’t effectively help others if you don’t look after yourself.